pymike00/QuestionTime/README.md

 ### What about the Vue CLI implementation?
 An older version of this application used Vue CLI, which has since been replaced by Vite.
-You can still access the Vite implementation [from this branch](https://github.com/pymike00/QuestionTime/tree/legacy-v3).
+You can still access the Vue CLI implementation [from this branch](https://github.com/pymike00/QuestionTime/tree/legacy-v3).